DeciusMagnus/FIREFIGHT-RELOADED-src-sdk-2013/README.md

 ### WINDOWS:

-To be able to build FIREFIGHT RELOADED you will need to download:
-* Visual Studio 2013 or later
+To be able to build FIREFIGHT RELOADED you will need to download Visual Studio 2022 or later and the following tools via the Visual Studio installer:

-* C++ Build Tools for Visual Studio 2013 (Not required if you already have Visual Studio 2013)
+* MSVC v143 - VS 2022 C++ x64/x86 build tools
-* Multibyte MFC Library for Visual Studio 2013
+* C++ MFC Library for latest v143 build tools (x86 and x64)

-Read this for more details: https://developer.valvesoftware.com/wiki/Source_SDK_2013#Source_SDK_2013_on_Windows

-You must also run this command in your CMD with administrator privileges in order to get VPC to build a project:
-* REG ADD "HKLM\SOFTWARE\WOW6432Node\Microsoft\VisualStudio\10.0\Projects\{8BC9CEB8-8B4A-11D0-8D11-00A0C91BC942}" /v DefaultProjectExtension /t REG_SZ /d vcproj /f
+* Latest Windows 10 or Windows 11 SDK.

-Note that the Microsoft Speech API is only required for certain SDK tools.
+* Microsoft Speech API (Optional)

 Creating a solution is as simple as running sp/src/creategameprojects.bat, then opening up the solution in Visual Studio.